TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 - How is my human gene related to genes in other model organisms and what does this tell me about orthologs
 objectives:
 - Practice the usage of common command line tools to find homologs and build gene trees.
-- Practice with intrepeting gene trees.
+- Practice with interpreting gene trees.
 keypoints:
 - Orthology can be a many-to-many relation
 ---